astrapi69/mystic-crypt/README.md

 			</dependency>
 		</dependencies>

-Add the following maven dependency to your project `pom.xml` if you want to import the geoip functionality of randomizer:
+Add the following maven dependency to your project `pom.xml` if you want to import the functionality of randomizer:

 Than you can add the dependency to your dependencies: